Vendiel/daresay-a11y/posts/unsupported-features.md

   - 4.1.1 A
 roles:
   - Tech
+prio: 303
 ---

 ## Description

-It’s important not to use new, unsupported features since assistive technology might not have support for it, making it impossible to use.
+It’s important not to use new unsupported features since assistive technology might not have support for it.
+Doing so will make it impossible for certain users to use your site.